"Fishweir" or Fisher Close, Blisworth.

 Grafton document G3881, NRO, specifies the leasehold farms for 1705 and the picture alongside shows the entry for Blisworth.
 It mentions 65 acres for the farm associated with the manor, including a few specific fields; Holme, Reeves & Meadow & Stoney Closes - none of which are names carried into 19th century maps.
 The Lound and The Park are notable however.
 The passage of interest here is highlighted: "..all manner of pools and stews ... the great pool near the mill and the great pool called Young's Pool..."

-There is a more recent picture, below, taken from a location on the plateway, a little to the north of the depressions shown in the map.
+There are pictures below, taken from a location on the plateway, a little to the north of the depressions shown in the map.
+One was taken in 1985 and the other in 2006.